mikementor/about/dictionary/process.md

 ### Process - [todo]

-Process  consists mainly of 3 parts:
+The process  consists mainly of 3 parts:

 1. Inputs
 2. Action / Transformation (owner of the action?)